PDF version of Glossary (PDF)

 Childcare assistance.
 Provides either the full or partial cost of caring for an employee's children in a nursery or daycare center or by a babysitter.
 Care can be provided in facilities either on or off the employer's premises.

 Flexible workplace.
-Permits workers to work an agreed-upon portion of their work schedule at home or at some other approved location, such as a regional work center.
+Permits workers to work an agreed-upon portion of their work schedule at home or some other approved location, such as a regional work center.
 Such arrangements are especially compatible with work requiring the use of computers linking the home or work center to the central office.

 Employee assistance programs (EAPs).
-These programs provide structured plan, closely related to employee wellness programs, that typically deals with more serious personal problems than the essentially medical problems covered by wellness programs.
+A structured plan, closely related to employee wellness programs, that typically deals with more serious personal problems than the essentially medical problems covered by wellness programs.
 EAPs can offer referral services, or referral services in combination with counseling services.
 Both the referral services and the counseling services may be supplied by company personnel, by an outside organization under contract, or by a combination of both.

 Flexible benefit plans.
 Also known as cafeteria benefit plans, flexible benefit plans are operated under provisions of Section 125 of the Internal Revenue Code.
 Section 125 allows employees to make a choice between cash (taxable) and noncash (nontaxable) benefits.
 The code permits companies providing flexible benefit plans to offer employees the following options: accident and health insurance plans, including health care spending accounts; group term life insurance and dependent coverage; disability benefits and accidental death and dismemberment plans; employee contributions to 401(k) plans or other thrift or savings plans (either pretax or after tax); dependent care assistance plans, including spending accounts; vacation days; and group legal services.
 Flexible benefit plans may be funded solely by the employer or through joint employer-employee contributions.
 Employers usually grant each employee credits to purchase benefits covered by the plan.
 Many plans include a core group of benefits (for example, life insurance coverage of $25,000) and allow employees to purchase additional levels of the core benefit as well as benefits not included in the core group.
 An example would be offering an additional $20,000 in life insurance coverage.